Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 These problems aren't intractable -- many require collaboration towards standards, but not without careful tiptoeing around potential legal issues.
 The short of these problems is that distributed trust is a hard problem.

 For reporting, a common complaint is about the technical difficulty in sharing data relevant to a report between instances, even when all parties are willing, which also gets back to the poorly-defined data structure that makes for a report to begin with.
-But data-sharing can sometimes involve legal issues.
+Data-sharing sometimes involves legal issues as well.

 Different server instances also have different rules, but these are expressed as freeform text, as opposed to any kind of semantic labels.
 In addition to making it more difficult for someone evaluating "which server should I join?" because they have to read through all the various texts, it makes it more difficult and laborious for a moderator evaluating a report or determining if they should defederate to understand the alignment of rules between servers.
 Machine-parseable community standard labels for rules such as "Don't be an asshole", "Don't deadname people" or the like would go a very long way in reducing the human cost of moderation, but these sorts of things require social and technical consensus.

-Legal issues also extend into published resources such as blocklists; one of the reasons why it would be useful to have labels & notes on blocklist entries even though you might have public-facing information in #fediblock or elsewhere is it gets into legal issues.
-If you're blocking a server for rampant illegal content such as CSAM, saying so publicly exposes you to legal actions, and while you might be able to prove this in court, doing so is a drain on time and money, so it's better to keep that note private.
+Legal issues can extend into published resources such as blocklists; one of the reasons why it would be useful to have labels & notes on blocklist entries even though you might have public-facing information in #fediblock or elsewhere is it gets into libel & liability.
+If you're blocking a server for rampant illegal content such as CSAM, saying so publicly exposes you to legal action.
+While you might be able to prove this in court, doing so is a drain on time, money, and emotions, so it's easier to keep that note private.

 Finally, most moderators are not experts in their softare.
 Moderation in the fediverse is largely a volunteer effort, and training tends to be on the job.
 Communicating with a moderator on another instance about how to get at certain information poses challenges due to differences in how server software's interfaces work.
 If you're trying to help another moderator out, you can't assume they're using the same software as you, or even the same *version* of softare as you.
 Their interface might be different, and this poses a communication challenge.

 # Obstacles

 There are a handful of obstacles to improving moderation tooling, but the biggest one is getting people with influence to care.
 Large technology projects require collaboration and vision.
-In private companies, this is provided by the business, and typically rests in the hands of someone with a "Product" title, who acts as the arbiter of values that go into making the software what it is.
-Open source projects tend to instead have figureheads, people who spearheaded a project's technical foundation and continue to reign over the project's direction and values as it gains in popularity.
+In private companies, this typically rests in the hands of someone with a "Product" title, who acts as the arbiter of values that go into making the software what it is.
+Open source projects tend to instead have figureheads who spearheaded a project's technical foundation and steer the project's direction and values as it gains in popularity.

-The fediverse has many of these, for both the ActivityPub protocol and the various server softwares.
-In talking with people doing moderation work, I got an overwhelming sense of frustration that some of the people with the biggest influence in the direction of the fediverse simply don't value trust & safety, yet to provide a safe federated space equivalent to popular commercial platforms, we need the people involved in both the protocol and server software to care.
+In talking with people doing moderation work, I got an overwhelming sense of frustration that people with influence over the software and protocols haven't prioritized this work.
+If we are to provide a safe federated space equivalent to popular commercial platforms, we need the people involved in both the protocol and server software to pay attention.

-Improving the protocol is the more important challenge -- the fediverse is not Mastodon, and ultimately any initiative to improve trust and safety between server instances will require improvements and clarifications to the protocol.
-There are efforts to route around figureheads with purist views, but this sort of collaboration and consensus-building takes time and a variety of perspectives.
+Improving the protocol is the more important challenge -- the fediverse is not *just* Mastodon, and ultimately any initiative to improve trust and safety between server instances will require improvements and clarifications to the protocol so the plethora of server softwares people use can continue to interoperate.
+This sort of collaboration and consensus-building takes time and a variety of perspectives.

 I was also surprised to find that data retention policy poses a set of obstacles to moderation work in the fediverse.
 Federating posts over ActivityPub is, to some degree, a data processing agreement.
 Retention is a very delicate and thorny issue with a lot of legal, social, and ethical consequences; one that many volunteer or amateur administrators are not ready to deal with.
 The GDPR is the elephant in the room, but it can also provide some guidance on good defaults for server software to set for its retention policies.